MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableFtpParsing

 Specifies whether to disable FTP parsing for network protection.
+Valid values are:

+- $true: FTP parsing for network protection is disabled.
+- $false: FTP parsing for network protection is enabled.

 ```yaml
 Type: Boolean